Leftover Ham Bone & Split Pea Soup

-My mom has instilled in me not to waste food, and with meat to use as much of the “animal” or “parts” as possible.
+My mom has instilled in me not to waste food, and to use as much of the “animal” or “parts” as possible.
 It is truly amazing what “we” end up throwing in the trash, or in our case in the food recycle bin.

 I was going to attempt to “blog” the smoked ham (with my sweet orange marmalade glaze) I cooked last month, but I just didn’t have the time photograph with so much going on that day.
 I did manage to take a couple of quick photos (see below).
 Writing this post, I’m feeling the urge to cook another ham in the next coupe of weeks, and blog this smoky sweet dish.
 HAPPY FAMILY!
 Stay tuned my social media friends.